ozgeozge/PB_Assistant/docs/README.md

-# PB Assistant --- Local Development Setup Guide
+# Local Development Setup Guide

-This guide provides a complete walkthrough for installing, configuring, and running the PB Assistant application on your local machine.
+This guide provides a complete walkthrough for installing, configuring, and running the RAG application provided in this repository on your local machine.
 Follow each section in order to fully set up the backend, vector database, Grobid parser, and LLM environment.

 # 1. Prerequisites